sanjana-roy/sanjana-roy.github.io/Rosgen/rosgen.md

 As a class, we were randomly assigned 17 CHaMP points to classify through replication of the Kasprak et al.(2016) methods.
 I was assigned the Granite Boulder Creek stream (loc_id = 10) to analyse.

-![Image of watershed and points](assets/aoi.jpg)
+![Image of watershed and points](assets/aoi.jpg) Figure 2.
+State of Oregon, USA, with the Middle Fork John Day River outlined in black and CHaMP sites.

 We used GRASS GIS (7.8.5 for MacOS) for the processing of the two layers of data, the CHaMP points and the MFJD Watershed tif file.
 [A model](https://github.com/sanjana-roy/RE-rosgen/blob/main/procedure/code/visualize.gxm) was used to create buffer zones around the CHaMP survey points, as Rosgen (1994) suggests analyzing a distance of 20 channel widths, applied in the distance settings.
-The model also uses the LiDAR MFJD image to create a Digital Elevation Model (DEM) with colors and hillshade.
+The model also uses the LiDAR MFJD image to create a Digital Elevation Model (DEM) with colors, hillshade, and slope layers.

 ![Image of Model1](assets/vizualize_model.png)
+Figure 3.
+Model 1 workflow
-![Image of Map Study Site Elevation](assets/map_elevation.png)
+![Image of Map Study Site Elevation](assets/map_elevation.png) Figure 4.
+Map of Study Site Elevation
-![Image of Map Study Site Slope](assets/map_slope2.png)
+![Image of Map Study Site Slope](assets/map_slope2.png) Figure 5.
+Map of Study Site Slope

-The stream banks and valley edges were manually digitized with respect to the buffer at a scale of 1:1500.
+The stream banks and valley edges were manually digitized with respect to the length of the buffer at a scale of 1:1500.
 This digitization was done three times for both the banks and valley edges.
 [A second model](https://github.com/sanjana-roy/RE-rosgen/blob/main/procedure/code/center_line_length_no_clip.gxm) was then used to find the averages of each set of lines as well as the “average of the average,” providing us with a final banks line and valley line.
+As the valley lines fell outside the radius of the buffer, we did not use a clip function to calculate the centerlines, as shown in the workflow, but used the raw digitazation done manually.

 ![Image of Model2](assets/center_line_length_model.png)
+Figure 6.
+Model 2 workflow.
-![Image of Map Study Site Banks](assets/map_banks.png)
+![Image of Map Study Site Banks](assets/map_banks.png) Figure 7.
+Map of study site stream centerlines and final mean centerline
-![Image of Map Study Site Valley](assets/map_valley.png)
+![Image of Map Study Site Valley](assets/map_valley.png) Figure 8.
+Map of study site valley centerlines and final mean centerline

-The longitudinal and cross-sectional profiles of the reach were then extracted using the averaged banks and valley lines.
+The longitudinal and cross-sectional profiles of the reach were then extracted using the averaged streams and valley lines.
 Each profile consisted of a set of points spaced 1 m apart.
 This data was then exported and visualized in graphs in RStudio (v 1.4.1103 for MacOS) using [this code](https://github.com/sanjana-roy/RE-rosgen/blob/main/procedure/code/2-ProfileViewer.Rmd).
 Analysis using the R code allows us to determine the Slope of the stream as well as the Valley width (Table 1).

 ![Image of Cross-Section](assets/figures/CrossSecProf.png)
 ![Image of Long Prof](assets/figures/LongProf.png)